Priyankabhale07/Priyanka-SeleniumFramework/README.md

 We can use such setup for creating Jenkins build and in maven job we can easily pass testng.xml filename as parameter from maven goals options in Build section.

---> Major libraries/dependancies used
+--> Major Tools/libraries/dependancies used
-maven, TestNG, maven surefire plugin, apache poi etc
+Java 1.8, Selenium 3.14, Chromedriver 85.X, maven, TestNG, maven surefire plugin, apache poi etc

 Below Test cases are added in each test class

+Company Page -
+1) Verify company Page label
+2) Validate company added for set of testdata given from test data sheet
+3) Randomly generated test data is passed to test case to validate New Company add functionality
+4) Negative Test case -  Verify that company is not added if required field is blank

+Contact Page -
+1) Verify Contact Page label
+2) Validate contact added for 3 sets of testdata
+3) Randomly generated test data is passed to test case to validate contact add functionality

 Homepage -
 1) Verify pagetitle of homescreen